zooniverse/aggregation-for-caesar/README.md

 ## Configure the extractors and reducers
 Use the command line tool to make configuration `yaml` files that are used to set up the extractors and reducers.
-These base files will use the default settings for various task types, they can be adjusted if the defaults are not needed (e.g. you don't need to extract all the tasks, or you need more control over the reducer's settings).
+These base files will use the default settings for various task types.
+They can be adjusted if the defaults are not needed (e.g. you don't need to extract all the tasks, or you need more control over the reducer's settings).

 ```bash
 usage: config_workflow_panoptes [-h] [-v VERSION] [-k KEYWORDS]